 What is Cybersecurity?GRIDINSOFT TEAM

-So what is cybersecurity?
-This science may look like a thing which seeks ways to avoid malware injection, or prevent data leak, or organize more reliable information storage.
-However, cybersecurity researches all these things simultaneously, so it can surely be called the science of digital data protection.
+So, what is cybersecurity?
+This science may look like a thing that seeks ways to avoid malware injection, prevent data leaks, or organize more reliable information storage.
+However, cybersecurity researches all these things simultaneously, so it can indeed be called the science of digital data protection.

 Cybersecurity is defined as the defense of networks, data, and information from unauthorized access, tampering, or destruction.
 All the networks, data, and knowledge have something in common; they're the equivalent of data and data stored in a bank.
 An attacker can physically access the building and manipulate the security systems to get into the bank's vaults.